mars0i/bali/doc/ExperimentsNotes1.md

-Notes on experiments with Bali sim
+Notes on experiments with Bali sims #1
 ====

 Fixing the crop pattern `SCC` and the start month `sd` at the first